datagrok/python-userexit/README.md

         exit_status = 4
         message = "Please ensure the target file {} exists."

+For deeper exploration of the theory of operation, see [DESIGN.md](DESIGN.md).

 ## Features

 - Built-in decorator enables handler with a single line of code.